Jacob Soboroff

 Jacob Hirsch Soboroff (born 1983) is an American journalist.
-He is known as a correspondent for NBC News and MS Now.
+He is known as a correspondent for NBC News and MS NOW.
 Prior to his debut on the network in September 2015, he was the host of YouTube Nation and a co-host of TakePart Live on Pivot TV.
-He was also a founding host and producer of HuffPost Live, the live streaming network of HuffPost, and Soboroff also serves as a weekday & weekend fill-in & substitute anchor for Today & NBC Nightly News.
+He was also a founding host and producer of HuffPost Live, the live streaming network of HuffPost, and while he was at NBC, he served as a weekday and weekend fill-in and substitute anchor for Today and NBC Nightly News.
+In late 2025, he became a correspondent for MS NOW.
+In June 2026 he debuted his new show on MS NOW titled Connect with Jacob Soboroff.

 Early life

 Born in Los Angeles, California, Soboroff is the eldest child of Patti and Steve Soboroff, a real estate developer and philanthropist and former member of the Los Angeles Board of Police Commissioners.
 He is Jewish.
 Soboroff attended Harvard-Westlake School, and later received a Bachelor of Arts in politics in 2005 and a Master of Arts in political theory and philosophy in 2006, both from New York University.